How to claim compensation over the UCU lecturer strikes

 How to claim compensation over the UCU strikes

 If you decide to complain about the UCU strikes, your first step should be to approach your uni.
-They may be able to offer you some form of compensation, without you needing to take the complaint any further.
+They may be able to offer you some help or compensation, without you needing to take the complaint any further.

 Students should [...] be demanding that universities put the huge sums of money they will save from not paying staff during the strike into student-facing activities.

-And Jake Butler, Save the Student's resident student money expert, said:
+And Jake Butler, Save the Student's money expert, said:

-In 2018, 575,000 teaching hours were lost to strikes, hitting students hard in lost fees, disruption to grades, and stress.
+In 2018, for example, 575,000 teaching hours were lost to strikes, hitting students hard in lost fees, disruption to grades, and stress.

 Given the £9,250 a year fees and amount of pressure there is on students to perform well at university, it's more than reasonable to make a claim.

-And, according to a report in The Independent, King's College London refunded a total of over £640,000 to more than 500 students, with the amounts paid to individuals ranging from £122 to £4,500.
+And, according to a report by The Independent in 2020, King's College London had refunded a total of over £640,000 to more than 500 students, with the amounts paid to individuals ranging from £122 to £4,500.

 If your university refuses to offer you compensation (or offers you less than you think is fair), you have the option of taking the complaint further.
-But, the organisation you'd approach next would depend on whereabouts in the UK you're studying.
+The organisation you'd approach next would depend on whereabouts in the UK you're studying.